All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How Tirzepatide Differs from Semaglutide

 The dual-receptor approach gives tirzepatide potentially greater efficacy for weight loss and blood sugar control.
-However, it shares similar side effects to other GLP-1 medications (nausea, GI symptoms) and carries the same considerations when combining with other therapies.
+But it shares similar side effects to other GLP-1 medications (nausea, GI symptoms) and carries the same considerations when combining with other therapies.

-Understanding Sermorelin
+How Sermorelin

 Sermorelin is a synthetic version of the first 29 amino acids of growth hormone-releasing hormone (GHRH).
 It stimulates your pituitary gland to produce and release growth hormone naturally.
 Unlike synthetic HGH injections, sermorelin works within your body's feedback system, producing physiological rather than supraphysiological GH levels.
+For a complete cost breakdown, see our cheapest tirzepatide options.

 Key benefits of sermorelin include: